cloudquery/cloudquery/plugins/source/aws/CONTRIBUTING.md

 ### Run Code Generation

-With the recipe file added and some resources defined, you are ready to run `codegen`.
-Inside the [`codegen`](codegen) directory, run:
+With the recipe file added and some resources defined, you are ready to run code generation.
+Run:

 ```shell
 make gen-code